THE CEMETERY PHOTOS

 The developers move in

-The Developers suddenly moved onto the cemetery in late November 2017 to arrange what was described as "landscaping" in the woodland area outside the cemetery.
-Despite commitments to the contrary, during December the contractor began work inside the cemetery still described as landscaping.
-In early January 2018 the contractor began installing the substantial gravel way.
+The Developers suddenly and unexpectedly moved onto the cemetery in late November 2017 to arrange what was described as "landscaping" in the woodland area outside the cemetery.
+Despite commitments to the contrary, during December the Contractor began work inside the Cemetery, which was still described as landscaping.
+In early January 2018 the Contractor began installing the substantial gravel road/path way, in the course of which we believe that urns containing human remains were destroyed.
 One of the heavy construction vehicles and containers can be seen in this picture.

-This development coincided with the confirmation on 11th January 2018 that the cemetery was consecrated ground and as such no building could be erected without the prior permission of the Bishop of Blackburn.
+This construction work coincided with the confirmation on 11th January 2018 that the Cemetery was consecrated ground, which should have been well-known to the Owners and their legal representatives - (see Sale Documents Section) and as such, no building could be erected without the prior permission of the Bishop of Blackburn.
 On the same day, an unnamed director of Buildings of Remembrance International Ltd, instructed Angela Dunn, their operations manager, to have no further contact with the Friends of Calderstones Cemetery.

 What the Developer did